SMIF invites small towns to “jumpstart their community”

 Starting on May 15, applications will be available to small towns in SMIF’s 20-county region for a unique opportunity: economic growth through processes that encourage entrepreneurship.
 “Entrepreneurs are innovative, flexible, persistent, networked, visionary, opportunistic and able to execute,” said SMIF Vice President of Economic Development Pam Bishop.
 “These are the same qualities that make for successful leaders and vibrant communities.
 These are the qualities we’ll be fostering in our REV communities.”

-The REV program will help rural communities create more vibrant economies by helping local entrepreneurs, from business startups to existing businesses that want to become more successful and grow.
-By focusing on entrepreneur development, the longer-term goal is to enhanced the success of existing businesses, create more local jobs, expand local taxes through community economic development and generate rooted wealth for the selected REV communities.
+The REV program will help rural communities create more vibrant economies by helping local entrepreneurs that want to become more successful and grow.
+By focusing on entrepreneur development, the longer-term goal is to enhance the success of existing businesses, create more local jobs, expand local taxes through community economic development and generate rooted wealth for the selected REV communities.

 “For the past 30 years, Southern Minnesota Initiative Foundation (SMIF) has been leading the way as an economic development foundation in our 20-county region,” said Tim Penny, SMIF’s President and CEO.
 “However, through our latest strategic plan cycle, we recognized the need and opportunity to approach economic development from a systems-perspective so that even our smallest communities can be resilient in the face of inevitable challenges.”